SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab9/Readme.md

 Copy example pydemo.py file from this repository into `/usr/lib/cgi-bin/pydemo.py`

-> By default, lighttpd uses HTTP/2 connections but does not mage them well, so you might get error when using https connections.
-To avoid that you can disable the HTTP/2 support in main configuration file
+By default, lighttpd uses HTTP/2 connections but does not manage them well, so you might get error when using https connections.
+To avoid that you can disable the HTTP/2 support in main configuration file by replacing the contents as

 ```
 server.feature-flags       += ("server.h2proto" => "disable")